 How to Remove Water-Based Lubricant Stains

-If you have access to a razor blade or other sharp object, scrape off as much of the excess lube from the surface of your fabric.
-This will help prevent smearing and allow you to treat the stain more easily later on.
+Scrape as much as possible: If you have access to a razor blade or other sharp object, scrape off as much of the excess lube from the surface of your fabric.
+This will help prevent smearing and allow you to treat the stain more easily later.

-Vinegar is a great all-purpose cleaner that works well on many stains.
+Apply vinegar to the stain: Vinegar is a great all-purpose cleaner that works well on many stains.
 Pour some vinegar directly onto your fabric and scrub with a toothbrush or old toothbrush until most of the stain is gone.
-Then wash as normal with warm water and detergent.
+Then wash as usual with warm water and detergent.

 Does KY Jelly Stain Sheets?

+Yes, KY Jelly stain sheets.
+The ingredients in KY Jelly are water, glycerine, and propylene glycol.
+You should always wash your sheets after use to remove any residue from the lubricant.
 If you don’t wash them, the oil can become sticky and cause other problems with your bedding.
-It can even attract dust mites and other allergens that can affect your health.
+It can even attract dust mites and other allergens that affect your health.

 Frequently Asked Questions